 - Purple stoles are worn during Lent and Advent, when hearing confessions (in the Catholic Church), and when administering Communion in the hospital.

 I do not have a picture of a Geneva gown, because if you have graduated from school, you know what they look like.
-I do not wear a gown because I’m presiding at worship, not graduating from school.
+Calvin wore a Geneva gown because he was not clergy, he had a doctorate in law.
+Geneva gowns are most common in churches that are in the Reformed tradition, such as Presbyterian churches, and in other groups with Calvinist roots, such as Baptists.